clairefro/postchat-api/README.md

 ##### Use exisiting dev db

-If you would like to use the exisitng development database, contact @clairefro for the credentials.
+If you would like to use the existing production database, contact @clairefro for the credentials.

 ##### Create your own cluster